pablodecm/phd_thesis/src/101_chapter_1.md

 universe.
-Quantum field theory unifies the physical foundations of quantum mechanics and special relativity, and can be used to accurately describe phenomena in systems where relativistic and quantum effects are relevant, such as interaction between highly relativistic particles.
+Quantum field theory unifies the physical foundations of quantum mechanics and special relativity, and can be used to accurately describe phenomena in systems where relativistic and quantum effects are relevant, such as interactions between highly relativistic particles.
 In QFT, all the known physical processes in the universe are explained in terms of the state and dynamics of set of fundamental tensor fields.
 A tensor field can be defined as a